rstudio/team-admin.rstudio.com/docs/troubleshooting/troubleshoot.md

 * An error reported in the IDE might arise from:
     - User code, an R package, or R itself
     - The RStudio IDE

 * How widespread is this issue?
-Does it affect one user, the entire server, or the whole cluster?
+    - Does it affect one user, the entire server, or the whole cluster?

 * Can you reproduce the problem?

 * Identify the root cause of the error
     - Any recent changes?
     - Specific users or groups involved?
     - Specific code being run?

+!!! tip
     Change **one thing at a time** to try and isolate the issue